-&lt;sup>33 Beneficiary refused to participate or did not engage in services.
+&lt;sup>34 Beneficiary refused to participate or did not engage in services.

-&lt;sup>34 Beneficiary died.
+&lt;sup>35 Beneficiary died.

-- Contracting with partners with established relationships with other county divisions allowed Santa Cruz to efficiently coordinate care. - Partnerships strengthened through WPC helped improve the culture of process improvement in the county. - Case managers developed strong rapport with and acted as communication liaisons between external partners which supported data sharing in the absence of a single integrated data system.
+- Early establishment of data sharing agreements and releases of information with all partners enabled WPC care coordinators to build relationships with other case management providers and more quickly coordinate care for enrollees. - Robust referral pathways between partners and WPC staff in healthcare settings mitigated need for extensive outreach. - Contracting with partners with established relationships with other county divisions allowed Santa Cruz to efficiently coordinate care. - Partnerships strengthened through WPC helped improve the culture of process improvement in the county. - Case managers developed strong rapport with and acted as communication liaisons between external partners which supported data sharing in the absence of a single integrated data system.